DipityBV/frontender.docs/documentation/introduction.md

 #### Template path (required)
 The template.path attribute is exposed to the frontend.
 It can consist of values for each of one supported locales in the frontend.
 It defines what template (markup) will be used to render the page.
+The page will not work without a template path.

 - _In Frontender, when a container does not contain a value for template, it is invalid and a notification should be displayed upon saving the file (or while editing its JSON)._
 - _On the frontend, when a container does not contain a value for template, it can not be rendered and will simply be ignored by the JSON parser and discarded in the rendering process._